 You’re over 65 but not eligible for Medicare.
 You are welcome to purchase a health plan from Covered California, the health insurance marketplace for California.
 If you meet the qualifications based on income and family size, you are eligible for cost-saving subsidies, too.

 You have retiree health benefits.
 If you have a health plan from a previous employer, you’re considered covered under the Affordable Care Act.
 That said, you are welcome to shop for a new, individual health plan at Covered California.
-However, if your retirement coverage is considered affordable and meets certain minimum standards, or if you are eligible for Medicare but have chosen not to enroll, you won’t qualify for Obamacare’s cost-saving subsidies.
+However, if your retirement coverage is considered affordable under the ACA and meets certain minimum standards, or if you are eligible for Medicare but have chosen not to enroll, you won’t qualify for the ACA’s cost-saving subsidies.

 You don’t have any health coverage.
 Older adults who aren’t enrolled in Medicare and have no other health coverage can enroll in a plan at Covered California.
-Keep in mind, however, that if you are eligible for Medicare but choose to enroll in a marketplace plan instead, you will not qualify for the cost-saving subsidies offered by the Affordable Care Act.
+Keep in mind, however, that if you are eligible for Medicare but choose to enroll in a marketplace plan instead, you will not qualify for the cost-saving subsidies offered by the ACA.